yashdbarot/yashdbarot/README.md

 <h2 align="left">Hi 👋!
-My name is Yash Barot and I'm a Data Scientist, from India</h2>
+My name is Yash Barot and I started working on as AI/ML Developer and Data Scientist from India</h2>

 ###
 <div align="center">